Cardano-After-Dark/co-ordination/docs/architecture.md

 Note:
-* With hydra we could have a sidechain for free and pool many table contracts in one, so to reduce fees.
+* With hydra we could have utilize state channels for free and progress table contracts off-chain, so to reduce fees.

 ## Initial Implementation